tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 oxygen of Gly153 should end up pointing at the Arg148 sidechain - if this isn't the case in your simulation, try using the "flip peptide bond" button (remember, it's to the left of the *cis<-->trans* button).

+**(NOTE: this form of peptide bond flip can also be applied using the command "isolde pepflip sel".
+Both "isolde pepflip" and "isolde cisflip" should be used with caution: while flipping every peptide bond in your model can certainly be entertaining, it's not so much fun if you do so by accident.)**

 Once you're done, the loop should look something like this: